lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 I've used the real store + axios mock strategy for quite a long time in both Vue and React apps and had a good experience.
 The only downside is you need to mock `axios` a lot - you often end up with a lot of copy-pasting between tests.
 You can make some utilities methods to avoid this, but it's still a little boilerplate heavy.

+## To mock or not to mock?

 As your application gets larger and larger, though, using a real store can become complex.
 Some developers opt to mock the entire store in this scenario.
 It leads to less boilerplate, for sure, especially if you are using Vue Test Utils, which has a `mocks` mounting option designed for mocking values on `this`, for example `this.$store`.

-Testing Library does not support this - intentionally - which is a decision I agree with.
-We can replicate Vue Test Utils' `mocks` feature with `jest.mock` to illustrate why I do not recommend mocking Vuex (or whatever store implementation you are using):
+Testing Library does not support mocking things so easily - intentionally.
+They want your tests to be as production-like as possible, which means using real dependencies whenever possible.
+I like this philosophy.
+To see why I prefer to use a real Vuex store in my tests, let's see what happens if we mock Vuex using `jest.mock`.

 ```js
 let mockDispatch = jest.fn()